dominodatalab/domino-research/bridge/README.md

 [Check out a 7 min demo of this Quick Start!](https://www.loom.com/share/c4498403c2794664a91be0d8e5119ecf)

-This quickstart assumes that you already have an MLflow registry to work with.
-If you do not have a registry, or would like to create a new registry for testing, please follow our 5-min [guide to setting up MLflow locally](https://github.com/dominodatalab/domino-research/tree/main/guides/mlflow).

-#### 1. Initialize Bridge
+### 1. Initialize Bridge

 First, run the `init` command to create the AWS resources that Bridge needs to operate.
 Running this command will create:

 * An S3 bucket for model artifacts.
-* An IAM role for Sagemaker execution, `bridge-sagemaker-execution`, (with Sagemaker Full Access policy).
+* An IAM role for Sagemaker execution, `bridge-sagemaker-execution`, that will allow SageMaker to assume the SagemakerFullAccess managed policy.

 This command only needs to be run once for a given AWS account and region.
-The snippet below assumes you have an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in your environment with sufficient permissions to create S3 bucks and the IAM role.
+The snippet below assumes you have an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in your shell environment with sufficient permissions to create S3 buckets and an IAM role.

 ```
 docker run -it \